Here are three eco-friendly ways to travel in our lovely capital city, so you can travel about Paris without polluting it!

 What is Autolib ?

-You might have guessed that, in the same spirit as Vélib’, the Paris City Hall created Autolibs.
-The principle is the same but with an electric car that you can drive all around Paris…it’s less tiring than pedaling Ladies and Gentleman!
-But just as ecological…A little electric car available to rent 24/7 in from hundreds of stations across Paris.
+Taking inspiration from the Vélib’ system, the Paris City Hall created Autolib.
+The principle is the same but with an electric car that you can drive all over Paris…it’s less tiring than pedaling but just as environmentally friendly!
+These little electric cars are available to rent 24/7 from hundreds of stations across Paris.

 Autolib : How does it work?

-- Sign up : in a Autolib user space or at the Autolib’ reception center in the 9th district (arrondissement), Edouard VII street.
+- Sign up : in a Autolib user space or at the Autolib’ reception center in the 9th arrondissement, Edouard VII street.
 You just need to bring your driving licence, ID and a credit/debit card.
-You will find all the prices, from 0 to 100 euros, at on this website.
+You will find all the prices, from 0 to 100 euros, on this website.
 Once you’ve signed up, you will get a badge.

 - Scan the badge on the machine to unlock your car.
 A little light will go from red to green if everything is okay.